-Corporate Line Banking posted an underlying result before tax of $\[mathcal{\in}-45\]$ million in the second quarter of 2018 compared with $\[mathcal{\in}-113\]$ million in the second quarter of 2017.
-Underlying income improved to $\[mathcal{\in}26\]$ million from $\[mathcal{\in}-30\]$ million in the second quarter of 2018.
+Corporate Line Banking posted an underlying result before tax of €-45 million in the second quarter of 2018 compared with €-113 million in the second quarter of 2017.
+Underlying income improved to €26 million from €-30 million in the second quarter of 2018.
 This was primarily due to lower costs for net investment hedging and lower interest paid following the maturity of some high-cost legacy bonds, and despite a lower result on capital investments.
 In addition, the second quarter of 2017 contained a negative revaluation result on US dollar call options.
-Operating expenses decreased by $\[mathcal{\in}11\]$ million compared with the same quarter of last year due to lower expenses for share-based payments.
-The underlying result before tax in the first quarter of 2018 was $\[mathcal{e}-40\]$ million.
+Operating expenses decreased by €11 million compared with the same quarter of last year due to lower expenses for share-based payments.
+The underlying result before tax in the first quarter of 2018 was €-40 million.

 The Capital Management-related result was €81 million in the second quarter of 2018 compared with €52 million in the same quarter of last year.
 The income on capital surplus was €-24 million in the second quarter of 2018 versus €24 million one year ago, mainly due to a lower result on capital investments.
-The 'foreign currency exchange ratio hedging' result was €102 million in the second guarter of 2018 versus €52 million in the second guarter of last year.
+The 'foreign currency exchange ratio hedging' result was €102 million in the second quarter of 2018 versus €52 million in the second guarter of last year.
 The €50 million increase was mainly due to lower costs on net investment hedging in the current guarter and the negative revaluation result of US-dollar call options in the second quarter of 2017.
 The result of Other Capital Management amounted to €2 million in the second quarter of 2018 versus €-25 million in the same quarter of 2017.
 The improvement was largely attributable to the positive revaluation result on a prepayment swap for externally sold securitised mortgages, whereas the year-ago quarter included negative results on equity participations.

 Bank Treasury-related results primarily include the isolated legacy costs (mainly negative interest results) caused by the replacement of short-term funding with long-term funding during 2012 and 2013.
-The second-quarter 2018 result improved to \in -73 million from \in -86 million in the second quarter of 2017.
-The improvement was mainly caused by lower negative legacy costs.
+The second-quarter 2018 result